KapilKhanal/jjakimoto.github.io/content/articles/bayes_opt.md

-Choosing a good set of hyperparameters is one of most important steps but also pretty much annoying and time consuming.
-The small number of hyperparameters may allow you to find an optimal hyperparameters after a few trials.
+Choosing a good set of hyperparameters is one of most important steps, but it is annoying and time consuming.
+The small number of hyperparameters may allow you to find an optimal set of hyperparameters after a few trials.
 This is, however, not the case for complex models like neural network.

-Indeed, when I just started my career as a data scientist, I was always frustrated to tune hyperparameters of Neural Network not to either underfit or overfit.
-Everytime I spent a lot of times and winded up not finding good set of hyperparameters, I was like
+When I just started my career as a data scientist, I was always frustrated to tune hyperparameters of Neural Network not to either underfit or overfit.

 ![frustration](https://media.giphy.com/media/ilkfz8Mn5Yz7O/giphy.gif)

 Actually there were a lot of ways to tune parameters efficiently and algorithmically, which I was ignorant of back in those days.
 Especially how to tune Neural Network has been progress rapidly in a recent few years by utilizing various algorithms: [spectral analysis [1]](https://arxiv.org/pdf/1706.00764.pdf), [bandit algorithms [2]](https://arxiv.org/pdf/1603.06560.pdf), [evolutionary strategy [3]](https://arxiv.org/pdf/1711.09846.pdf), [reinforcement learning [4]](https://arxiv.org/pdf/1611.01578.pdf), etc. How to build predictive general models algorithmically is also one of the hot research topics.
 Many frameworks and algorithms have been suggested [[5]](https://cyphe.rs/static/atm.pdf), [[6]](https://papers.nips.cc/paper/5872-efficient-and-robust-automated-machine-learning.pdf).

-Automatically building and tuning models is one of the hot topics in research, some of which are successful in outperforming state-of-art models.
-Thus, building solid tuning algorithms is way cheaper and more efficient than hiring data scientists for tuning models.
+Some of algorithms are successful in outperforming state-of-art manually tuned models.
+Thus, building solid tuning algorithms could be cheaper and more efficient than hiring data scientists for tuning models.

 ![scientist](https://media.giphy.com/media/xUA7b6oaRIgzmAKpUY/giphy.gif)

 In this blog post, we will go through the most basic three algorithms: grid, random, and Bayesian search.
 And, we will learn how to implement it in python.

 # Background
-When optimizing hyperparameters, information available is mostly only score value of defined metrics(e.g., accuracy for classification) with each set of hyperparameters.
+When optimizing hyperparameters, information available is score value of defined metrics(e.g., accuracy for classification) with each set of hyperparameters.
 We query a set of hyperparameters and get a score value as a response.
 Thus, optimization algorithms have to make efficient queries and find an optimal set without knowing how objective function looks like.
 This kind of optimization problem is called balck-box optimization.
 Here is the definition of black-box optimization:

 > "Black Box" optimization refers to a problem setup in which an optimization algorithm is supposed to optimize (e.g., minimize) an objective function through a so-called black-box interface: the algorithm may query the value f(x) for a point x, but it does not obtain gradient information, and in particular it cannot make any assumptions on the analytic form of f (e.g., being linear or quadratic).
 We think of such an objective function as being wrapped in a black-box.
 The goal of optimization is to find an as good as possible value f(x) within a predefined time, often defined by the number of available queries to the black box.
 Problems of this type regularly appear in practice, e.g., when optimizing parameters of a model that is either in fact hidden in a black box (e.g., a third party software library) or just too complex to be modeled explicitly.